Skip to main content

 MINDS ON

-Objective: This exercise invites students to identify and explain some of the key themes, ideas and issues explored in the play.
+Objective: This pre-show exercise invites students to identify and explain some of the key themes, ideas and issues explored in the play while learning about playwright Tomson Highway.
+As a post-show extension, you may wish to invite students to re-visit the discussion questions in order to incorporate specific examples from the Stratford Festival production.

-Materials: Access to Suzanne Keeptwo's article and bio (below)
+Materials: Access to Tomson Highway's CBC article and embedded video links

 Directions: